In Barry Shwartz’s TED talk, “The Paradox of Choice”, he speaks about how we, as consumers in the digital age, assume that more choice makes us freer.

 Choice is good, right?

 Wrong.
 Just go down the mustard aisle at the grocery store and feel the power of choice to overwhelm.
 Whole grain, or dijon?
-Horseradish or chili infused?
+Horseradish or chili-infused?
 Heinz or President’s Choice?
 Whatever happened to just plain ol’ yellow?

 Complicating this matter, Schwartz concludes that more choice doesn’t make us freer, nor does decision making become easier.
 It actually makes us more boxed in, more anxious.
 Why?
 Because we become paralyzed by the sheer amount of options.
 Schwartz says that when we finally overcome this paralysis and look at all our options, this thing called, “opportunity cost” occurs.
 This is when you “imagine the attractive features of alternatives that you reject.”
 In turn, you become less satisfied with your choice.
 So even if you’ve researched the thing to death, you’ll always be plagued by a nagging anxiety that you could have gotten a better deal or a more robust solution.
-This is the viscous treadmill on which the modern day restaurateur runs.
+This is the vicious treadmill on which the modern day restaurateur runs.

 The problem is, unlike mustard, your POS choice profoundly affects the way your business runs, so choosing a POS is a delicate task.
-To make things easier for you when you’re on the hunt for the perfect POS, we’ve complied a list of not-to-dos, so you can worry less and feel more confident about your POS choice.
+To make things easier for you when you’re on the hunt for the perfect POS, we’ve compiled a list of not-to-dos, so you can worry less and feel more confident about your POS choice.

 Long-term contracts and hardware: two big red, inflexible, flags.
 Years ago, proprietary POS hardware was the way to go.
 POS companies would install computer modules throughout a restaurant.
 These old archaic systems were slow, often caused line-ups, delays and, of course, frustrations amongst staff.
 Beyond the operational problems of traditional POS hardware, once installed, you were locked in to your provider.
 It’s much harder to change systems when you’ve invested a lot of money in hardware that can’t be repurposed.